mrgarvitoffice/LearnMint-Ai/README.md

 3.  **CRITICAL: Add Sound Effects (Required for functionality):**
     *   Create a folder `public/sounds`.
-    *   Add `ting.mp3` (or your preferred sound files, updating paths in components if you use different filenames) to this folder.
+    *   Add `ting.mp3`, `correct-answer.mp3`, and `incorrect-answer.mp3` (or your preferred sound files, updating paths in components if you use different filenames) to this folder.

 4.  **Build your Next.js application for production:**
     ```bash